vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 Spark Writer is Nebula Graph's Spark-based distributed data import tool that converts data from multiple data sources into vertices and edges of graphs and batch imports data into the graph database.
 Currently supported data sources are:

-* HDFS files, including Parquet, JSON, ORC and CSV
+* HDFS, including Parquet, JSON, ORC and CSV
 * HIVE

 Spark Writer supports importing multiple tags and edges at one time, and configuring different data sources on different tags and edges.